-The Cliff Walk Trail is a short 1-mile out-and-back trail that leads from the York Harbor Beach, along the cliff side, and then abruptly ends.
+The Cliff Walk Trail is a short 1.2-mile out-and-back trail that leads from the York Harbor Beach, along the cliff side, over to Milbury Lane and features beautiful views of Maine's southern coastline.

 This is a great day hike for anyone visiting the area.
 You can also extend your hike by checking out a couple of other trails close by.
 One of the trails is the Fisherman's Walk and is located just a few hundred feet from this trailhead.
 You can use the Fisherman's Walk Trail to connect to yet another great trail, the Wiggly Bridge.